Zeodyn Score Explained: What It Means and How to Improve

 Real-world examples

-To illustrate how the scoring works in practice, here are Zeodyn Scores™ from scans of major e-commerce sites (scores as of February 2026; results may change as sites evolve).
+To illustrate how the scoring works in practice, here are Zeodyn Scores™ from scans of major e-commerce sites (scores as of March 2026; results may change as sites evolve).
 These scores reflect what the scanner observes at the website layer.

 etsy.com — 9 (Not Ready)